Where are the muscular women in the body positive movement?

 Weightlifting, bodybuilding and having pronounced muscle development are not risk factors for any of these conditions, nor for any other chronic medical condition such as fibromyalgia, chronic fatigue syndrome, thyroid issues or inflammatory bowel disease.

-Why don’t we see muscular women in all of those photos of women who are part of the body positive movement campaign?
-Why isn’t muscularity pushed?
-Why settle for excess fat, which is so unhealthy?
+We should see muscular women in all of those photos of women who are part of the body positive movement campaign.
+Muscularity should be encouraged.